Maurvick/ToonHUDPatcher/README.md

 **How to debug**

-Place HUD files and toonhud folders to "HUDpatcher\bin\Debug\net6.0" and run visual studio.
+Place Resources and toonhud folders to "HUDpatcher\bin\Debug\net6.0" and run visual studio.